rcconsulting/myFMApiLibrary-for-PHP/README.md

 You will be able to use every functions like it's documented in your FileMaker server Data Api documentation (accessible via https://[your server domain]/fmi/data/apidoc).

-General FileMaker document on the Data API is available [here](https://fmhelp.filemaker.com/docs/17/en/dataapi/)
+General FileMaker document on the FMS 17 Data API is available [here](https://fmhelp.filemaker.com/docs/17/en/dataapi/)

+General FileMaker document on the FMS 18 Data API is available [here](https://fmhelp.filemaker.com/docs/18/en/dataapi/)

 ## Rationale
 This fork is to bring greater out of the box compatibility to the myFMApiLibrary, vs the Lesterius upstream code.
 We're immensely grateful for the hard work Lesterius put in.